radiosilence/blit/web/src/pages/cv.md

 Communicating complex technical solutions and to stakeholders and fellow engineers in a way that they can relate to is also key to my approach, as if people can’t understand what’s happening, the most appropriate solution is unlikely to be reached.

-Recently bolstered skillset in the areas of infrastructure, platform and CI/CD and IaC (devops).
+Recently bolstered skillset in the areas of infrastructure, platform and CI/CD and IaC (GitOps).

 As a natural creative, what drives me is a job where I wake up every day and build something interesting.